Killjoy (2000 film): Production

-Killjoy was filmed in Los Angeles on a estimated budget of $150,000.
+Killjoy was filmed in Los Angeles on an estimated budget of $150,000.
 Indoor scenes were primarily filmed at the Lacy Street Production Center, with various locations around the city used for outdoor scenes.
 Killjoy’s appearance was achieved using plastic prosthetics that took around four to five hours to apply to Angel Vargas’s face, with additional touch-ups later in the filming day to maintain continuity.

 Killjoy was director Craig Ross Jr.'s second film after Cappuccino in 1998.
 He was given the film by Charles Band after repeatedly writing to Full Moon asking to be involved in any of their projects.

 Release

 The film was first released on DVD and VHS by Full Moon Home Video in November 2000, then again in 2001.
 It was also released by Film 2000 on March 12, 2001, on DVD.
 In 2005 it was included in a 4-DVD Collection titled Casket of Death and featuring 4 Full Moon films: The Horrible Doctor Bones, Witchouse, Killjoy, and Vampire Journals.
 Then between 2012 and 2017, Echo Bridge Home Entertainment included the film (sometimes with its first two sequels) in at least 10 film collections, either being included with other B-Movie psycho killers or other Full Moon properties.
 For example, on August 7, 2012, the Killjoy trilogy was paired with the Scarecrow trilogy and then on November 6, 2012, paired with 9 of the Puppet Master films in a 12-film collection.
 The distributor rereleased the collection in 2017.